 On 7 December 2015, the Prime Minister and the Leader of the Opposition appointed a Referendum Council to consult widely throughout Australia and move towards achieving constitutional recognition of First Australians.

 Since its establishment, the Council has lead a national consultation on constitutional recognition with the Australian community.
 Twelve First Nations Regional Dialogues have been held across the country, culminating in a National Indigenous Constitutional Convention at Uluru on 24-26 May 2017.

 The Council also held a digital consultation and invited all Australians to have their say on constitutional recognition.
 Submissions closed on 15 May 2017.
 You can read about the process and options for reform on the Council’s website.

-These consultations will form the basis of the Council’s Final Report to the Prime Minister and Leader of the Opposition on constitutional change, and will inform a model to take to a referendum as well as when that should happen.
-The Council’s final report is due in mid-2017.
+These consultations formed the basis of the Council’s Final Report to the Prime Minister and Leader of the Opposition on constitutional change, which was handed down on 30 June 2017.
+The Final Report is available on the Referendum Council website.

 50 Years of Indigenous Affairs – where to next for public administration

 Programmes & Policies